 See the price tags and weep

 Patagonia is a name that you often hear in the context of sustainable fashion.
 And yet I had never really learned much about them.
-Three years ago, I was planning a two-week hike in and looking for environmentally friendly outdoor wear.
+Three years ago, I was planning a two-week hike in the Pyrenees and looking for environmentally friendly outdoor wear.
 I poked around their website.

 Patagonia was among the first labels to recycle PET bottles into clothing.
 It offers both a lifetime warranty and a free repair service